edenspiekermann/craft3-heroku-starterkit/README.md

 * With your right hand, make a fist (not a tight one)
 * Smoothly extend both your pinky and your thumb
 * Lightly shake your hand (too fast makes you like a tourist, and too slow make you look stupid)
-* Softly but confident vocalize the word "Shaka"
+* Softly but confident vocalise the word "Shaka"
 * Now let's start coding 🎈

 #### Optional: Deploy to Heroku